 Royal Gorge Railway

 Take a train ride through some beautifully serene countryside and learn about the landscape around you on this unique experience.
 You glide along a river that is full of history.
 You might even see some wildlife like the bighorn sheep we saw grazing along the rocky hillside.
 The train offers dining options, and while this is convenient don’t expect it to be five star quality.
 I loved going out on the open air car where a crew member gave vivid details about the history of all there was to see.
 You also get a much better view while standing outside.
 If you prefer the indoors you will want to ride on the left side of the train in order to see the river or anything other than rock walls.
 Get a view of the smallest town in the United States, don’t blink or you’ll miss it, literally.
 This railroad has a rich history of silver mining, war, and travel that should be preserved and remembered.
 There are other activities in the area such as a hike to a bridge that you will learn about on the train so if you’d like a walk after your ride take comfortable shoes.
+Riding a train is probably at the top of most peoples lists when visiting Colorado, and it doesn’t get much better than this.

 Garden of the Gods